oribotic/oribotic-instruments/puredata/oi/README.txt

 oi abstraction library
 ======================

-The oi abstraction library is provided to wrap communication with oribotic instruments, either over OSC via a serial port (desktop only) or MIDI (desktop and mobile).
+The oi abstraction library is provided to wrap communication with Oribotic instruments, either over OSC via a serial port (desktop only) or MIDI (desktop and mobile).
 The main high-level abstractions are:

 * oi.o.instrument: N-panel instrument serial OSC receiver
 * oi.m.instrument: N-panel instrument MIDI receiver